ssciwr/AMMICO/README.md

 ### Object detection

 Object detection is carried out using [cvlib](https://github.com/arunponnusamy/cvlib) and the [YOLOv4](https://github.com/AlexeyAB/darknet) model.
 This library detects faces, people, and several inanimate objects; we currently have restricted the output to person, bicycle, car, motorcycle, airplane, bus, train, truck, boat, traffic light, cell phone.

+### Color/hue detection

+Color detection is carried out using [colorgram.py](https://github.com/obskyr/colorgram.py) and [colour](https://github.com/vaab/colour) for the distance metric.
+The colors can be classified into the main named colors/hues in the English language, that are red, green, blue, yellow, cyan, orange, purple, pink, brown, grey, white, black.

 ### Cropping of posts